mattmoore/mattmoore.github.io/content/about.md

 Lead engineer at [Xebia Functional](https://xebia.com/) (formerly [47 Degrees](https://www.47deg.com)).

-I am passionate about quality software and functional programming and advanced type systems; from my experience, these two paradigms tend to lead to higher quality software.
+I am passionate about quality software, functional programming and advanced type systems; in my experience, these two paradigms tend to lead to higher quality software.

 I can be contacted by email: matt@mattmoore.io.